How to Design a Political Logo: A Practical, Campaign-Ready Guide

 Color choices for political logos: contrast, meaning, and constraints

-Color is emotional, but it’s also practical.
-Your logo must remain recognizable in grayscale and under poor lighting, low-quality printing, and compression on social platforms.
-That means contrast matters more than the “perfect” palette.
-Pick a primary color that supports your message and a supporting accent that can be used sparingly.
+Color is emotional.
+It's also practical.
+Your logo must read in grayscale and under poor light.
+It must survive low-quality printing and social compression.
+Contrast matters more than a perfect palette.
+Pick one main color for your message and one accent used sparingly.

 Decision What to optimize for Common mistake to avoid